Contguard/home-work/README.md

 attach a screen shot of the dashboard service . check that by refreshing the page ,  the counter incerment's  . please add some documents the showing the proccess including screenshots of commands output , logs , and explanations .

-### BONUS (optional) :
+### BONUS IDEAS (optional) :
 ```
-1. add a LoadBalancer service \ or use an nginx ingress-controller with an ingress rule in order to have external acceess to the dashboard service.
+* add a LoadBalancer service \ or use an nginx ingress-controller with an ingress rule in order to have external acceess to the dashboard service.
-2. add a helm chart for the app
+* add a helm chart for the app
-3. use cert-manger & letsencrypt to add ssl cert for the dashboard app.
+* use cert-manger & letsencrypt to add ssl cert for the dashboard app.
-4. build the app from source
+* build the app from source
-5. feel free to show more skills .. :)
+* feel free to show more skills .. :)
 ```

 ## important: